-If there is a consensus of the TRC and Group, the Study terminates, and Cal-Am and others may formulate an implementation plan to carry the recommendations forward.
-If there is no consensus, it is presumed that the status quo would not change (i.e., the trap and transport facilties and program would continue); however, if there is no consensus, an examination of issues raised or alternatives rejected may be completed.
-This is not included as a Task in this Project. [but, maybe it should be an optional task?]
+If there is a consensus on evaluation of alternatives by the TRC, the Study terminates, and Cal-Am and others may formulate an implementation plan to carry the recommendations forward.
+If there is no consensus, it is presumed that the status quo would not change (i.e., the trap and transport facilities and program would continue); however, if there is no consensus, Cal-Am, MPWMD and the TRC should consider what, if any, steps should be taken to address upstream passage.
+This is not included as a Task in this Project.